Dance slot

 Although most of the above-mentioned dances belong to the "West Coast Swing family" of dances, they may have developed independently.
 The differences have been both acknowledged and listed; Swing Dance Encyclopedia by CoupleDanceWorld lists the differences among the dances.

 The most typical slotted dance is West Coast Swing.
 The origin of this style is uncertain.
-There are two main theories.
-By one of them, the slotted style was born in Hollywood: film directors supposedly wanted to keep the performers in a straight line to keep the profiles of both dancers in sight, which also helps the camera to catch the most action, as opposed to rotational styles, in which much of the time one sees only the back of one dancer with the other dancer hidden completely.
+By one theory, the slotted style was born in Hollywood: film directors supposedly wanted to keep the performers in a straight line to keep the profiles of both dancers in sight, which also helps the camera to catch the most action, as opposed to rotational styles, in which much of the time one sees only the back of one dancer with the other dancer hidden completely.
 Another story is that during jazz concerts the fans were dancing in the aisles (which are essentially slots) and the style stuck.
 Still another is that this style emerged in densely packed nightclubs.
 None of the stories has a solid confirmation.